dandan307/CBSuiTe---Calling-CNV-from-WGBS/README.md

 ### Optional Arguments

 #### -g, --gpu
 - Whether using GPU.
-1 means using GPU, 0 means using CPU
+If specified, using GPU.

 #### -bs, --batch_size
 - Batch size used to perform CNV call on the samples.